gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 These local alternating rings form a basis: every zero-sum hexagon can be built as a unique linear combination of them.
 I will omit the proof for brevity, but the idea is fairly straightforward.
 Starting at the outer layer, choose ring coefficients that cancel its cells, then peel the layer away and continue inward by induction.

-[**Visualization 3 — The alternating-ring move**

 An order-$n$ zero-sum hexagon therefore has two equivalent representations:

 - its visible cell values;
 - an order-$(n-1)$ potential field, recording how much of each local ring it contains.

+[**Visualization 3 — Potential fields**]

 The potential representation satisfies every line-sum constraint by construction.It does not, however, guarantee that the visible values are distinct and consecutive.
 Those remain difficult global conditions.

 Instead of searching among arbitrary arrangements and repeatedly repairing broken lines, we can now search entirely inside the space where every line already sums to zero.

-## Chapter 2: Finding New Hexagons (With AI For Coding)
+## Chapter 2: Finding New Hexagons (AI Writes Code)

 Around the same time, I had been helping to pre-solve problems for the [Midnight Code Cup 2026](https://midnightcodecup.org/), a programming competition in which using LLMs is explicitly encouraged.
 Many of its tasks are optimization problems.
-My main takeaway was that LLMs can be unusually effective at developing domain-specific solvers, leaving general-purpose tools such as Z3 and OR-Tools far behind.
+My main takeaway was that LLMs can be unusually effective at developing domain-specific solvers, leaving general-purpose tools such as [Z3](https://github.com/z3prover/z3) and [OR-Tools](https://github.com/google/or-tools) far behind.

 So instead of reaching for another generic constraint solver, I went to GPT-5.6 Sol and gave it more freedom with the problem.
 I pointed out the antisymmetry restriction and the potential-field representation.
 The model searched for related concepts and connected the problem to Heffter arrays: combinatorial arrangements of signed integers with prescribed zero-sum conditions.
 The problems are not identical, but the connection suggested better ways to organize values and exchange them while controlling the affected sums.

-The resulting program abandoned the generic constraint-solver approach in favor of custom simulated annealing.I then did some due diligence through several rounds of optimization: asked the model to use Numba for the hot loops, identified memory-allocation and random-number-generation bottlenecks with `perf`, and eventually squeezed another 50% of performance out of the program.
+The resulting program abandoned the generic constraint-solver approach in favor of custom simulated annealing.
+I then did some due diligence through several rounds of optimization: asked the model to use Numba for the hot loops, identified memory-allocation and random-number-generation bottlenecks with `perf`, and eventually squeezed another 50% of performance out of the program.

 Then I left it running on my home server for a few days across roughly 24 CPU cores.